 Control Treatment (CT): The control treatment is the baseline scenario, upon which different financial contract treatments are added.
-In the general setup, an agent begins period t = 1 with initial capital w_1 .
-The agent can then choose any of the affordable j investment options; in period t = 1, they can afford any investment option with cost $c_j \leq w_1$.
+In the general setup, an agent begins period t=1 with initial capital w_1 .
+The agent can then choose any of the affordable j investment options; in period t=1, they can afford any investment option with cost $c_j \leq w_1$.
 The agent selects the optimal investment option and pays the cost.
-The outcome of the investment option is then realised, with the agent carrying forward to the next round their initial wealth w_1 , minus the cost of the investment option that they chose $(b_j \text{ or } g_j)$, with equal likelihood).
+The outcome of the investment option is then realised, with the agent carrying forward to the next round their initial wealth w_1 , minus the cost of the investment option that they chose c_j , plus the payoff from the investment option that they chose $(b_j$ or g_j , with equal likelihood).
 The game proceeds in the same manner for T rounds, after which it ends and the agent keeps whatever wealth is remaining.

-Debt Treatment (DT): In the debt dreatment, the agent begins with the same initial capital w_1 as in the control treatment, but they also receive an additional amount of capital k in the form of a zero-interest loan (the debt contract with which the microenterprise owners in the experiment are most familiar).14 At the end of the T rounds, the loan of k must be repaid in full.
+Debt Treatment (DT): In the debt dreatment, the agent begins with the same initial capital w_1 as in the control treatment, but they also receive an additional amount of capital k in the form of a zero-interest loan (the debt contract with which the microenterprise owners in the experiment are most familiar).
+At the end of the T rounds, the loan of k must be repaid in full.
 The main purpose of the debt treatment is that it mimics 'external financing' that is required by the agent to invest in higher expected-return investment options, which also cost more, and which the agent cannot afford when their initial wealth level is w_1 (as in the control treatment).